mhogg/pyvxray/README.md

 ## Usage

 * Open ABAQUS/CAE
-* Open the ABAQUS odb file within the current viewport
+* Open an odb file
 * To launch the pyvXRAY GUI, go to the menubar at the top of the screen and select:

         Plug-ins --> pyvXRAY --> Create virtual x-rays

 * Complete the required inputs in the GUI to suit the current model.
-More information is given below about the inputs.
-Error messages will be issued if any information is entered incorrectly.
+More information is given below about the inputs
 * Click OK to run pyvXRAY
 * Look at the message area at the bottom of the screen for messages.
 On completion 'Finished' will be shown.